valeria-va/ROS2_rUBot_mecanum_ws/Documentation/02_rUBot_model&bringup.md

 ## **2. ROS2 my robot model and Bringup**
-The main objective of this section is to simulate the robot behaviour in virtual environment.
+The main objective of this section is to review the robot bringup process in virtual environment and within the real robots.

 The particular objectives of this section are:
 - Create a complete robot model of our robots